AuroraMaster/react-native-ohos-library/en/react-native-default-preference.md

 ## Use Codegen

-> [!TIP]  0.72 does not require execution of Codegen.
+Version >= @react-native-ohos/react-native-default-preference@1.4.5, compatible with codegen-lib for generating bridge code.

 If this repository has been adapted to `Codegen`, generate the bridge code of the third-party library by using the `Codegen`.
 For details, see [Codegen Usage Guide](/en/codegen.md).

 ## Link

 Version >= @react-native-ohos/react-native-default-preference@1.4.5 now supports Autolink without requiring manual configuration, currently only supports 72 frameworks.
 Autolink Framework Guide Documentation: https://gitcode.com/openharmony-sig/ohos_react_native/blob/master/docs/zh-cn/Autolinking.md

 This step provides guidance for manually configuring native dependencies.